On This Page

 This program is being offered by the Knight Institute for Writing in the Disciplines, as a collaboration between the Graduate Writing Service and English Language Support Office.

 Questions may be directed to Tracy Carrick (email@example.com).

 5.10.21 | Knight Prizes & Awards

 I write today to once again and again and again express my deep and sincere appreciation for this very special FWS community.
 I am so grateful for each of you and hope that you will join me in celebrating – with a toast or a treat – all that we have become as a writing program, all that we have reached for and achieved, during this unusual time.

 Next month, my colleagues and I will begin reviewing submissions for our many First-Year Writing Seminar prizes and awards.
-Committee members are eager to read your and your FWS student submissions and to dwell in the creative, generous, and persistent choices you and students made each and every day of the semester to teach and learn together.
+Committee members are eager to read you and your FWS student submissions and to dwell in the creative, generous, and persistent choices you and students made each and every day of the semester to teach and learn together.

-To be sure, these selected writing assignments, lesson plans, essays, and writing process portfolios showcase some of the boldest, most exceptional performances of the semester, but they also make visible the brave teaching and brave learning seen widely across First-Year Writing Seminars, those represented in these submission pools and well beyond.
-Your and your students’ brave efforts and engagements define our writing program, especially this year, and we celebrate you.
+To be sure, these selected writing assignments, lesson plans, essays, and writing process portfolios showcase some of the most exceptional performances of the semester, but they also make visible the brave teaching and brave learning seen widely across First-Year Writing Seminars, those represented in these submission pools and well beyond.
+Your and your students’ bold efforts and engagements define our writing program, especially this year, and we celebrate you.
 Congratulations to all!

 Follow this link for more information about the Knight Institute’s FWS Student and Instructor Prizes and Awards.

 To read essays written by past prize and award winners, follow this link to Discoveries.